RIFLES PART 2:

 World Championships M/28-30:

-M/28-30 soon got itself excellent reputation.
-Suojeluskunta was rightfully proud of its rifle (at the same time Finnish armed forces were very unhappy with their M/27 rifles).
-World championships of shooting were organised in Finland in 1937 and naturally M/28-30 were select as military rifles with which all teams would compete (in those days military rifle events were always shot with service rifle of host country).
-Just before championships Sako manufactured a series of 440 rifles, using barrels selected for their accuracy and other first quality parts.
-Stocks were walnut and a specially identification shield was installed in right side of rifle butt and rifles marked "MM" left side on top of the cartridge chamber.
-In actual competitions only 83 rifles (serial numbers 48963 - 49466) were used.
-After championships Suojeluskunta got the rifles and transferred 83 of them to Finnish sports museum.
-The other rifles made for championships (357 of them) were issued to best shooters of Suojeluskunta as recognition prizes.
-These best shooters were also Finnish reservists and many of them took their prize rifles when they were mobilised.
+When deliveries of M/28-30 rifles started, it soon gained itself excellent reputation.
+Civil Guard and Sako were rightfully proud of their rifle at the same time Finnish armed forces was growing increasingly unhappy for its own infantry rifle M/27.
+World Championships of shooting were organized in Finland in year 1937 and in those days military rifle events were always shot with service rifle of host country.
+There must have not been much uncertainty, about which rifle model to pick for this purpose - M/28-30 was selected as the military rifle with which all teams would compete in championships.
+Before championships Sako manufactured a series of 440 rifles, using rifle barrels selected for their accuracy and other handpicked first rate parts.
+Rifle stocks used for these rifles were made from walnut.
+Each rifle made championships was equipped with identification shield showing archer was installed in right side of rifle butt and all rifles were marked with "MM" on left side on top of the cartridge chamber.
+Only 83 rifles (serial numbers 48963 - 49466) of the 440 rifles were used in actual championships.
+After the event was over Civil Guard got the rifles and transferred 83 of them to Finnish sports museum.
+The other 357 rifles made for championships were issued to best marksman of Civil Guard as recognition prizes.
+These top marksmen were also Finnish reservists and many of them took their prize rifles to war when they were mobilized in year 1939.
 So during World War 2 some of them these World Championships rifles ended up seeing use in combat.

 SOURCES: